nnethercote/Rust-CUDA/guide/src/nvvm/nvvm.md

 but rlibs often confuse people (including me at first).
 Rlibs are rustc's way of encoding basically everything it needs to know about a crate into a file.
 Rlibs usually contain the following:
 - Object files for each CGU.
-- LLVM Bitcode.
+- LLVM bitcode.
-- a Symbol table.
+- A symbol table.
-- metadata:
+- Metadata:
-  - rustc version (because things can go kaboom if version mismatches, ABIs are fun amirite)
+  - The rustc version (because things can go kaboom if version mismatches, ABIs are fun amirite)
   - A crate hash
-  - a crate id
+  - A crate id
-  - info about the source files
+  - Info about the source files
-  - the exported API, things like macros, traits, etc.
+  - The exported API, things like macros, traits, etc.
   - MIR, for things such as generic functions and `#[inline]`d functions (please don't put `#[inline]` on everything, rustc will cry)